-Dr. Kaiser previously worked as an assistant in McLarty’s Global Strategies group, supporting our leadership and developing the firm’s marketing and communications strategy.
-Dr. Kaiser earned a PhD in modern Russian history at the University of Pennsylvania; and an MA in Eurasian, Russian, and Eastern European studies and a BS in foreign service from Georgetown University’s School of Foreign Service.
-She is a member of the Eurasia Foundation’s Young Professionals Network and the Association for Slavic, East European, and Eurasian Studies (ASEEES).
-She speaks Russian and Georgian and reads German and Ukrainian.
+Claire earned a PhD in modern Russian history at the University of Pennsylvania, and an MA in Eurasian, Russian, and Eastern European studies and a BS in foreign service from Georgetown University’s School of Foreign Service.
+She is a term member of the Council of Foreign Relations, and she speaks Russian and Georgian.